nasa/spreadsheet-row-indexer/README.md

 # Introduction

 This guide is to help with using the Indexer script to filter entire rows based on a column and keyword provided by the user.
 This script will work with .xslx and .csv file types.
 The main goal is to quickly and efficiently create a new .csv file of rows containing one similar parameter.
-For this guide, a sample directory was created with a number of employees with various roles and locations (Fig 1).
+For this guide, a sample directory (directory.csv) was created with a number of employees with various roles and locations (Fig 1).

 <img width="815" height="362" alt="Pasted image 20250820123115" src="https://github.com/user-attachments/assets/28c0a4ee-b860-48b4-8821-b57e1015d050" />

 **Figure 1.
-Sample directory of employees containing names, work group, job title, email, phone numbers and desk location.**
+Sample directory (directory.csv) of employees containing names, work group, job title, email, phone numbers and desk location.**

 The script uses the Python package pandas as a way of indexing and filtering rows.
 By providing a column and keyword, pandas will produce all the rows with the given parameters and a new .csv file will be created with the filtered rows.